6859-sp21/final-project-ai-viz/README.md

 ```
 4. You can go to individual visualizations by going to the URL `localhost:8000/cluster.html` or `localhost:8000/bubble.html` in your web browser.

+## Reference
+Greene, E., Bodrumlu, T. and Knight, K., 2010, October.
+Automatic analysis of rhythmic poetry with applications to generation and translation.
+In Proceedings of the 2010 conference on empirical methods in natural language processing (pp. 524-533).
+Hühn, P. and Kiefer, J., 2011.
+The narratological analysis of lyric poetry: studies in English poetry from the 16th to the 20th century (Vol. 7).
+Walter de Gruyter.
+Kumar, V. and Minz, S., 2014.
+Multi-view ensemble learning for poem data classification using SentiWordNet.
+In Advanced Computing, Networking and Informatics-Volume 1 (pp. 57-66).
+Springer, Cham.
+Lau, J.H., Cohn, T., Baldwin, T., Brooke, J. and Hammond, A., 2018.
+Deep-speare: A joint neural model of poetic language, meter and rhyme. arXiv preprint arXiv:1807.03491.
+Madnani, N., 2005.
+Emily: A tool for visual poetry analysis.
+University of Maryland, Tech.
+Rep.
+Peters, M.E., Neumann, M., Iyyer, M., Gardner, M., Clark, C., Lee, K. and Zettlemoyer, L., 2018.
+Deep contextualized word representations. arXiv preprint arXiv:1802.05365.
+Singhi, A. and Brown, D.G., 2014.
+Are poetry and lyrics all that different?.
+In ISMIR (pp. 471-476).

 <!-- LICENSE -->
 ## License